 Ready to transform your data into BI insights?

-EPC Group is a Houston-based Microsoft consulting firm with 29 years of enterprise BI experience and deep expertise in Microsoft data platforms.
-Our team of certified BI architects has designed and implemented data models for organizations across healthcare, financial services, manufacturing, and government sectors.
+EPC Group is a Microsoft consulting firm located in Houston.
+We have 29 years of experience in enterprise BI and strong expertise in Microsoft data platforms.
+Our team consists of certified BI architects who have designed and implemented data models for various sectors, including:

 Contact us for a complimentary big data modeling assessment.
 Call (888) 381-9725 or email contact@epcgroup.net.